MisustinIvan/watch-os/README.md

 # Watch OS
 - made for lilygo ttgo t-display esp32
 - compile using arduino cli / ide, might have to change some flags in the adafruit libraries
+# Controls
+- there is a long and a short press for each button and both at once

 # Features
 - time